-The B.A. degree is offered in French, German, Spanish and world languages.
-Students wishing to specialize in two world languages may receive the B.A. degree in world languages by completing the requirements for the minor plus two additional advanced courses in one language, and by completing the requirements for the minor in a second language.
-Courses are to be selected in consultation with the major adviser in the first language.
-Minors in area studies may not be applied to this major.
-The first language must be chosen from French, German or Spanish.
+The B.A. degree is offered in French, German and Spanish.
+Students wishing to specialize in two world languages may receive the B.A. degree in world languages by completing the requirements for the minor plus two additional advanced courses in one language (French, German or Spanish), and also completing the requirements for the minor in a second language (Arabic, Chinese, French, German, Italian, Japanese, Latin, Russian or Spanish).
+Courses are selected in consultation with the major adviser in the first language.
+Minors in area studies may not be applied to the world languages major.